Saint Verhaegen: History

+Origins of Saint Verhaegen

-The first academic year of the Free University of Brussels began on 20 November 1834, a date that was initially celebrated in the 19th century with a day off from classes.
-In 1843, the Union des Anciens Etudiants (UAE) alumni association was founded, and from 1859 it organised annual gatherings on 20 November in Brussels bars, featuring a spectacular punch followed by a banquet.
+The first academic year of the Free University of Brussels began on 20 November 1834, a date that was initially celebrated with a day off from classes.
+In 1843, the Union des Anciens Etudiants (UAE) alumni association was founded, and from 1859, it organised annual gatherings on 20 November in Brussels' bars, featuring a spectacular punch followed by a banquet.
 The punch soon became a recurring element in festive university occasions.

-On 20 November 1888, amid tensions with professors and administrators, students decided to openly honour their founder, Pierre-Théodore Verhaegen, for establishing free inquiry.
-That morning, 200 of the university's 1,400 students, many of them freemasons (as Verhaegen was also the founder of the Grand Orient of Belgium), assembled at Verhaegen’s statue and, dressed in formal attire, marched in procession to his grave to lay flowers.
-From its very beginning, students also paid tribute to the statue of the Spanish education reformer Francisco Ferrer, inaugurated in 1911 as a symbol of free thought, intellectual freedom, and rationalist education.
-The press ironically described the gesture as a “canonisation,” a term the students quickly embraced, giving birth to Saint Verhaegen and embedding a critical, satirical element into the tradition.
+On 20 November 1888, amid tensions with professors and administrators, students decided to openly honour their founder, Pierre-Théodore Verhaegen, for establishing free inquiry (libre examen, vrij onderzoek).
+That morning, 200 of the university's 1,400 students, many of them freemasons (as Verhaegen was also the founder of the Grand Orient of Belgium), assembled at Verhaegen's statue, and dressed in formal attire, marched in procession to his tomb in Brussels Cemetery to lay flowers.
+The press ironically described the gesture as a "canonisation", a term the students quickly embraced, giving birth to Saint Verhaegen and embedding a critical, satirical element into the tradition.
 Two years later, academic authorities joined the commemoration for the first time.